ArtiSG: Functional 3D Scene Graph Construction via Human-demonstrated Articulated Objects Manipulation: Approach

 \subsection{Interaction-augmented Graph Refinement}

-\textbf{Trajectory-to-Node Association} Having estimated the articulation parameters and trajectory, the final step grounds this kinematic information to the static scene graph via geometric matching.
-We extract the trajectory's starting pose $\mathbf{p}_1$ representing the initial physical contact and compute its Euclidean distance to the centroids of all spatially adjacent functional element nodes.
-The nearest neighbor is identified, and its distance is evaluated against a spatial threshold to determine whether the demonstration corresponds to an existing visual detection or reveals a previously missed functional element.
+\textbf{Trajectory-to-Node Association} To unify the coordinate systems of the mapping sequence in \Cref{sec:initialization} and the manipulation sequences in \Cref{sec:tracking}, the head-mounted camera first scans a fixed ArUco marker in the environment to establish a global anchor frame.
+With trajectories aligned and kinematics estimated, we ground this dynamic data into the static scene graph via geometric matching.
+Specifically, we compute the Euclidean distance between the trajectory's starting pose $\mathbf{p}_1$ (the initial contact point) and the centroids of adjacent functional nodes.
+This distance is evaluated against a spatial threshold to determine if the interaction aligns with a visually detected element or reveals a previously missed one.

 \textbf{Graph Update} Based on the association result, we perform either attribute attachment or node instantiation.
 If the nearest node lies within the threshold, we confirm a successful match and register the inferred articulation axis $\mathbf{A}_j$, joint type, and the full trajectory $\mathcal{T}_j$ as dynamic functional attributes of that node.
 Conversely, if no node is found within the threshold, it indicates that the functional element is missed in the initialization step due to occlusion or its implicit nature.
 In this scenario, we instantiate a new functional element node centered at $\mathbf{p}_1$ and explicitly attach the kinematic parameters while linking it to the nearest parent object node.
 This mechanism ensures the scene graph captures a complete set of functional affordances by effectively compensating for visual perception failures through physical interaction.